syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 # Load More

 The SfListView enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html), [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html), and [IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) properties.
-The `Load More` view will be displayed when reaching the end of the list and provides option to add the items at runtime.
+This can be displayed either on the top or bottom of the view by setting the `SfListView.LoadMorePosition` property.
+This view will be displayed when reaching the end of the list when the `LoadMorePosition` is bottom.
+This provides an option to add the items at runtime.
+If the `SfListView.LoadMorePosition` property is set as top, the items will be loaded only by using the `LoadMoreOption.Manual` mode.

 The `SfListView.LoadMoreOption` property has three different modes of operation listed as follows:

  * None: Disables the load more button.
 This is the default value.
  * Manual: Displays the load more button when reaching the end of the list and execute `SfListView.LoadMoreCommand` when tapping the button.
  * Auto: Automatically execute the `SfListView.LoadMoreCommand` when reaching end of the list.

+The `SfListView.LoadMorePosition` property has two positions:

+* Top: Positioned on the top of list.
+* Bottom: Positioned on the bottom of list when reaching the end of the list.
+This is the default value.

 ## Load more automatically